 Its work centers around operating the White Rose memorial exhibition (DenkStätte Weiße Rose) in Munich, organizing travelling exhibitions in Germany and abroad, conducting educational historical projects with schools and hosting other related events.

-Its office is located on the premises of Ludwig-Maximilians-University, 80539 Munich, Geschwister-Scholl-Platz 1.
+The office of the White Rose Foundation is located on the premises of Ludwig-Maximilians-University, 80539 Munich, Geschwister-Scholl-Platz 1.

 Dr. Hildegard Kronawitter, 1.
 Chairperson (honorary management)